wildonion/gem/README.md

 > Before going for production, read the following notes:

+- **NOTE**: in order to use twitter APIs you must have a paid developer account.

 - **NOTE**: to generate a new password for admin and dev users just edit the `argon2test.rs` code inside the `tests` folder then run ```cargo run --bin argon2test``` to generate those passwords finally update the `up.sql` inside the `migrations/2023-05-22-184005_users` folder to insert a new admin and dev user info into the table when you run ```diesel migration run```.

 - **NOTE**: to access the `mongodb` container shell, login to the `portrainer` then fireup the `mongodb` container CMD and run ```mongosh``` or you can go inside using ```sudo docker exec -it mongodb mongosh``` command.

 - **NOTE**: after updating application's `Dockerfile` files, we should rebuild our container images by running ```./deploy.sh``` script again.

-- **NOTE**: to update a user access level to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.
+- **NOTE**: to update a user access level of the conse hyper server to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.

-- **NOTE**: in order to use docker containers inside another one by its DNS name, all of them must be inside the same network bridge like if we want to use the mongodb container inside the gem container they must be in the same network called `gem`.
+- **NOTE**: in order to use docker containers inside another one by its DNS name, all of them must be inside the same network bridge like if we want to use the mongodb container inside the panel container they must be in the same network called `gem`.

-- **NOTE**: Make sure that you have a domain up and running that is pointing to the machine where the `gem` is hosted on.
+- **NOTE**: Make sure that you have the `conse.app` domain enabled and is pointing to the machine where the `gem` codes is hosted on.

 - **NOTE**: Rerun the `renew.sh` on every changes to the nginx config file like hosting new codes, services or adding a new domain to the VPS.